murkl/arch-os/modules/recovery/README.md

 A machine that needs repairing may have a broken network as part of the problem, so this module never asks for one:

-- There is no `online.sh` hook, which is what turns the network screen off
+- There is no `@online` stage, which is what turns the network screen off
 - The kernel images come from the repaired system's own pacman cache rather than a mirror

-For the same reason `hooks/preflight.sh` checks less than the Installer's does: root and the live image, nothing about this machine's firmware, since this machine is not what is being set up.
+For the same reason `tasks/@preflight/` checks less than the Installer's does: root and the live image, nothing about this machine's firmware, since this machine is not what is being set up.

 ## Two Views of one Disk

 A btrfs installation is the running system, mounted at `/mnt`, sitting on a top level that holds `@` and the snapshots, mounted separately at `/run/arch-os-recovery`.
 A rollback happens through the second mount: `@` cannot be replaced while it is mounted as the root, and the top level has to stay available once `/mnt` is gone.
 It is kept out of the chroot on purpose.

-**Note:** _The mount options are written out twice — here in `lib.sh` and in the Installer's `prepare-disk` task.
+**Note:** _The mount options are written out twice — here in `module.sh` and in the Installer's `prepare-disk` task.
 This module puts a file system back exactly the way the Installer laid it out, so the two must not drift apart._

-The repair logic itself lives in the tasks, not in `lib.sh`.
+The repair logic itself lives in the tasks, not in `module.sh`.
 Unlocking, rolling back and rebuilding are each one task's whole job.
-What `lib.sh` holds is only what more than one task has to agree about: where the system is mounted, what its partitions are called, and those mount options.
+What `module.sh` holds is only what more than one task has to agree about: where the system is mounted, what its partitions are called, those mount options, and the lists `module.yaml` calls by name.

 ## Answers